What is NextGen Cup?

 There are two core issues with fiber cups: how they’re made and how the materials they’re made of are valued.
 Most fiber cups have a plastic liner to prevent leaks.
 The fiber and plastic are recyclable once separated but limitations and inconsistencies in recycling infrastructure around the world mean that in most markets these materials aren’t easily recovered.
 And while recycled fiber and plastic are valuable, what’s currently recoverable from cups doesn’t sell for much, so there’s no strong incentive for recyclers to recover the materials.

-The food-service industry has been working toward a more sustainable cup for many years, but we have yet to find a solution that addresses the structural and commercial systems that produce, collect and recover our cups, while also meeting industry standards.
+The food and beverage service industry has been working toward a more sustainable cup for many years, but we have yet to find a solution that addresses the structural and commercial systems that produce, collect and recover our cups, while also meeting industry standards.

 That’s where NextGen comes in.
 We aim to identify and commercialize cup solutions that minimize environmental impact, are valuable to recovery systems and meet health, safety and performance standards.

 The NextGen Cup Challenge

 Developing cups for use, recycling or composting and efficient recovery across multiple geographic regions is complex and it’s likely that more than one solution exists.
 Through an open-innovation challenge, we’re casting a wide net and inviting designers, businesses, students and innovators from around the world to submit ideas.
 The most promising cup system solutions that meet our criteria and industry standards win funding and the opportunity to participate in the NextGen Circular Business Accelerator.

 The Nextgen circular Business Accelerator

 Good ideas don't succeed in isolation – early- and growth-stage innovators need access to resources to succeed at scale.
 Working alongside industry partners and sector leaders, we will advance global end-to-end solutions to the market.
 NextGen Circular Business Accelerator participants, and large companies not in the Accelerator, receive access to a network of experts, business and technical resources and testing and piloting opportunities to support how they can scale and make their products globally available.

 Value chain partnerships